H0mire/FACETpy/docs/source/Getting Started/full_correction_example.rst

 .. note::

-   The stock FACET object provides a `post_processing` method, which is a general predefined collection of postprocessing steps.
+   The stock facet object provides a `post_processing` method, which is a general predefined collection of postprocessing steps.
    Again, this can and should be individualized to the user's needs.
    `f.post_processing()`